-The great popularity of noting the many die varieties found, especially on Morgan Dollars, has led to the term VAM being used to describe practically any deviation from a "normal" Morgan or Peace silver dollar for that year and mint.
+The enormous popularity of noting the many die varieties found, especially on Morgan Dollars, has led to the term VAM being used to describe practically any deviation from a "normal" Morgan or Peace silver dollar for that year and mint.
 It is now common language among coin collectors that people talk about having found a "VAM" when the variety they are referring to has not been assigned a VAM Number.

-How are VAMs created?
+How are VAMs Created?

 The United States Mint creates coins by striking a planchet between two hard metal coin dies.
 Due to the tremendous pressure and stress on the coin dies from each strike, the coin dies have a limited working life.
 Therefore, each mint facility uses multiple coin dies every year to produce the coins.